 Add passwords for each bank by doing “kwallet-query -f Weboob kdewallet -w m_bank_name”

 Edit the file “~/.config/weboob/backends” in your favorite text editor

 Replace in the config file “password = my_password” by “password = `kwallet-query -f Weboob kdewallet -r m_bank_name `”

-Since CSV has no strictly defined format, there is no way for Skrooge to know where it is supposed to find dates, categories, values...
-To do so, Skrooge expects your CSV file to contain some headers indicating what is the column for.
-The file must contain at least columns "Date" and "Amount".
+Since CSV has no strictly defined format, there is no way for Skrooge to know where it is supposed to find dates, categories, values, etc. For this reason, Skrooge expects your CSV file to contain some headers indicating what each column is used for.
+The file must contain at least the columns "Date" and "Amount".

 You may manually define how the file is set up (i.e. ignoring the headers in the file) by setting them in the application's settings ( → ), in the Import / Export section.

-One of Skrooge principles is to avoid multiple wizards or dialog boxes.
-This is especially true for imports, where other applications require many information from the user.
-Not Skrooge.
-When selecting → , you will be asked to select the files (yes you can import many at once), and that's it.
-Behind the scene, Skrooge will find the file format and apply the relevant import mode.
+One of the principles of Skrooge is to avoid multiple wizards or dialog boxes.
+This is especially true for imports, where other applications require much information from the user.
+When selecting → , you will be asked to select the files (multiple file imports are permitted), and that is all the information that is required.
+Behind the scenes, Skrooge will find the file format and apply the relevant import mode.

-One thing that might surprise you is that you won't be asked in which account the operations should be imported.
+One thing that might surprise you is that you won't be asked which account the operations should be imported into.
 That is because Skrooge will read the account number in the file, and will associate imported operations to that account.